weavedigitalstudio/gp-beaver-integration/README.md

 1. **Color Integration**: Makes your GeneratePress Global Colors automatically available in Beaver Builder's color picker by adding the correct block editor prefix '--wp--preset--color--'.

-2. **Font Integration**: Syncs all fonts from the GeneratePress Font Library (GP Premium required) to Beaver Builder's typography controls.
+2. **Font Integration**: Syncs all fonts from the GeneratePress Font Library (GP Premium required) to Beaver Builder's typography controls making them available in the builder.

 3. **Color Documentation**: Includes a shortcode `[gp_global_color_grid]` for use on a style guide which creates a visual display of your color palette, perfect for style guides or documentation pages.